idaholab/moose/modules/tensor_mechanics/doc/content/documentation/modules/tensor_mechanics/StressDivergence.md

 The `use_displaced_mesh` parameter must be set correcting to ensure consistency in the equilibrium
 equation: if the stress is calculated with respect to the deformed mesh, the test function gradients must also be calculated with respect to the deformed mesh.
-The +Tensor Mechanics MasterAction+ is designed to automatically determine and set the flag for the `use_displaced_mesh` parameter correctly for the selected strain formulation.
+The [TensorMechanics/MasterAction](/Master/index.md) is designed to automatically determine and set the flag for the `use_displaced_mesh` parameter correctly for the selected strain formulation.

-!alert note title=Use of the Tensor Mechanics MasterAction Recommended We recommend that users employ the Tensor Mechanics master action whenever possible to ensure consistency between the test function gradients and the strain formulation selected.
+!alert note title=Use of the Tensor Mechanics MasterAction Recommended We recommend that users employ the +[TensorMechanics/MasterAction](/Master/index.md)+ whenever possible to ensure consistency between the test function gradients and the strain formulation selected.

 ### Linearized Elasticity Problems

 Small strain linearized elasticity problems should be run with the parameter `use_displaced_mesh = false` in the kernel to ensure all calculations across all three classes (strain, stress, and kernel) are computed with respect to the reference mesh.
-These settings are automatically handled with the master action use.
+These settings are automatically handled with the [TensorMechanics/MasterAction](/Master/index.md) use.

 !listing modules/tensor_mechanics/tutorials/basics/part_1.1.i block=Modules/TensorMechanics/Master